About Slovenia

 Child allowances:

-Families with children living in Slovenia can submit a child allowance application to Center za socialno delo (the Social Work Center).
+Families with children living in Slovenia can submit a child allowance application to Center za socialno delo (the Social Work Centre).

 Subventioned cost of kindergartens: